hclbaur/sdt-core/docs/SPECIFICATION.md

 Returns the current date and time from the SDT context in the implicit time zone.

-<i>Note:</i> this function is deterministic and context-dependent; multiple invocations within the same execution context will return the same result.
+Note: this function is deterministic and context-dependent; multiple invocations within the same execution context will return the same result.

 See also [Section 15.3 of the XPath Specification](https://www.w3.org/TR/xpath-functions/#func-current-dateTime)